jimbozhang/xares/README.md

 X-ARES: eXtensive Audio Representation and Evaluation Suite

-This project is still in the early stage of development.
-The first release is expected to be at August 31, 2024.
+**This project is still in the early stage of development and welcomes contributions, especially in expanding supported tasks and improving robustness.**

 ## Introduction

 X-ARES is a toolkit for training, evaluating, and exporting audio encoders for various audio tasks.
-It is heavily inspired by the [HEAR benchmark](https://hearbenchmark.com/), but offers faster performance, greater flexibility, and enhanced extensibility.
+It is heavily inspired by the [HEAR benchmark](https://hearbenchmark.com/).

-## Roadmap

-### Features

-- [ ] Basic pipeline for training, evaluating, and exporting
-- [ ] Slurm support

-### Planned supported tasks
+## Planned supported tasks

+Currently, only four tasks (ESC-50, VocalSound, CREMA-D and LibriSpeech-Male-Female) have been implemented.
+However, adding new tasks is straightforward: it typically only need to implement the audio data download and packaging functions, as manual audio decoding and training implementations are not necessary.
+We encourage anyone to submit pull requests to expand the set of supported tasks.

-#### Speech
+### Speech

 - Speech Commands V1
 - Speech Commands V2